akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

  - previous delivery attempt + 10 min
  - previous delivery attempt + 20 min

 Such retries are made on best effort, only for transient errors and timeouts.
-The threshold of the suspension policy continue to be computed during the retry process.
+The threshold of the suspension policy continues to be computed during the retry process.

 ### Suspension policy